-Ah, who would ever want to leave sunny Sevilla?
+Who would ever want to leave sunny Sevilla?
 I know you're thinking that.
 It's hard to tear oneself away from such a sultry city filled to the brim with stunning UNESCO sites, museums, and adorable cobbled neighborhoods.
-If you're visiting Seville, click here for my guide to spending a perfect 3 days there.

 But Seville's location makes it a perfect base for day trips and road tripping.
 And Andalucia's idyllic white pueblos beckon, rather insistently.
 So eventually, I ventured forth to explore what Andalusia had to offer.
 And it was amazing, one of my favorite geographical cures to date.

 Here are my recommendations for the best day and weekend trips from Seville.
 The farthest afield you'll go is 2 hours.
 But consider staying overnight.
 Many of these places are achingly romantic and best experienced as a long weekend.

 I haven't included Granada on my list.
 I loved Granada dearly.
 But it's just too far afield for a productive day trip and deserves several days in its own right.